LocalCoinIS/dev.bitshares.works/core/knowledge_base/protocols/merchant_privacy.md

 In this example, we assume

 - `https://merchant.org`  is the service that host the server,
-- `https://wallet.org`  is the wallet provider that host the server, `https://localcoin.is` for example
+- `https://wallet.org`  is the wallet provider that host the server, `https://wallet.localcoin.is`  for example.

 ## Privacy Concerns